Gunnera: Species

+As of April 2023, Plants of the World Online accepts the following species separated by subgenus:

+In 2022, it was shown that plants in cultivation under the name Gunnera manicata were actually a hybrid, Gunnera × cryptica.

 Cyanobacterial symbiosis

 At least some species of Gunnera host endosymbiotic cyanobacteria such as Nostoc punctiforme.
 The cyanobacteria provide fixed nitrogen to the plant, while the plant provides fixed carbon to the microbe.
 The bacteria enter the plant via glands found at the base of each leaf stalk and initiate an intracellular symbiosis which is thought to provide the plant with fixed nitrogen in return for fixed carbon for the bacterium.
-This intracellular interaction is unique in flowering plants and may provide insights to allow the creation of novel symbioses between crop plants and cyanobacteria, allowing growth in areas lacking fixed nitrogen in the soil.
+The Nostoc-filled symbiotic tissue makes up just a small portion of the plant's total biomass.
+Gunnera is the only known genus of angiosperms that hosts cyanobacteria, and the only known land plant with intracellular cyanobionts.
+Although the endosymbionts enters the cell wall, they do not penetrate the cell membrane.
+This relationship may provide insights to allow the creation of novel symbioses between crop plants and cyanobacteria, allowing growth in areas lacking fixed nitrogen in the soil.

 Uses

-The stalks of G. tinctoria (nalcas), from southern Chile and Argentina, are edible.
-Their principal use is fresh consumption, but also they are prepared in salads, liquor or marmalade.
+The stalks of G. tinctoria (nalca), from southern Chile and Argentina, are edible.
+Their principal use is fresh consumption, after peeling, but also they are prepared in salads, liquor or marmalade.
 Leaves of this species are used in covering curanto (a traditional Chilean food).

 Gunnera perpensa is a source of traditional medicine in southern Africa, both in veterinary and human ailments, largely in obstetric and digestive complaints, but also as a wound dressing.
 It also is eaten in various ways, largely the petioles, flower stalks and leaves, fresh and raw, preferably with skins and fibre removed, which is said to remove bitterness, but also cooked.
 The plant also is said to be used in making a beer.